-At December 31, 2017 and 2016, the Foundation has two subsidiaries Muzeiko EOOD and ABF Property EOOD.
+At December 31, 2018 and 2017, the Foundation has two subsidiaries Muzeiko EOOD and ABF Property EOOD.
 The Foundation is a sole owner and ultimate controlling party of Muzeiko EOOD and ABF Property EOOD.

 Muzeiko EOOD, a for-profit company primarily involved in the performance of activities, related to the construction and the management of a children center named "Muzeiko - the Children's museum of Sofia" ("Muzeiko").
-As at December 31, 2017 and 2016, respectively the investment of the Foundation in Muzeiko was \$12,128 and \$17,494.
-During 2017 and 2016 respectively, capital contributions at the amount of \$320 and \$830 were distributed to Muzeiko.
+As at December 31, 2018 and 2017, respectively the investment of the Foundation in Muzeiko was \$10,468 and \$12,128.
+During 2018 and 2017 respectively, capital contributions at the amount of \$713 and \$320 were distributed to Muzeiko.

 ABF Property EOOD, a for-profit company registered to perform real estate transactions, and all other activities, permitted by Bulgarian laws.
-As at both December 31, 2017 and 2016, respectively the investment of the Foundation in ABF Property EOOD was \$1.
+As at December 31, 2018 and 2017, the investment of the Foundation in ABF Property EOOD was \$238 and \$1, respectively.
+During 2018 and 2017, capital contributions at the amount of \$237 and \$0, respectively, were distributed to ABF Property EOOD.
+ABF Property EOOD owns the land on which the ABF's office building is located.

 b.
-Impairment on investment in Muzeiko
+Impairment on investment in Muzeiko EOOD

-Management has assessed for impairment the investment in subsidiary Muzeiko EOOD, and an impairment loss of \$5,686 has been recorded in the Statement of Activities as at December 31, 2017.
-As the fair value of the investment is not readily determinable, the calculation assumes that the net assets of the subsidiary totaling \$12,128 are sufficiently close to and represent the fair value of these assets, as the fixed and intangible assets of the subsidiary are relatively new and are in operations from the end of 2015, and therefore, their depreciated replacement cost would closely approximate their current carrying amount (cost less accumulated depreciation).
+Management has assessed for impairment the investment in subsidiary Muzeiko EOOD, and an impairment loss of \$2,373 and \$5,686 has been recorded in the Statement of Activities as at December 31, 2018 and 2017, respectively.
+As the fair value of the investment is not readily determinable, the calculation assumes that the net assets of the subsidiary totaling \$10,468 and \$12,128 as at December 31, 2018 and 2017, respectively, are sufficiently close to and represent the fair value of these assets, as the fixed and intangible assets of the subsidiary are relatively new and are in operations from the end of 2015, and therefore, their depreciated replacement cost would closely approximate their current carrying amount (cost less accumulated depreciation).
 The subsidiary does not have other significant non-monetary items recorded as assets and liabilities.
-Management considers this approach as appropriate due to the lack of active market for similar assets and considers that the obtained value represents reliable fair value approximation as of December 31, 2017, to be used in making the accounting estimate of the recoverable amount of the investment.
+Management considers this approach as appropriate due to the lack of active market for similar assets and considers that the obtained value represents reliable fair value approximation as of December 31, 2018 and 2017, to be used in making the accounting estimate of the recoverable amount of the investment.
 Due to the inherent uncertainty of this estimate, these values may differ materially from the values that would have been used had an active market for these assets existed.